Clinical UM Guideline

 |Subject:||Drug Testing or Screening in the Context of Substance Abuse and Chronic Pain|

-Qualitative urine drug testing to verify compliance with treatment, identify undisclosed drug use or abuse, or evaluate aberrant* behavior is considered medically necessary up to 24 times per calendar year, as part of a routine monitoring program for individuals who are:
+Presumptive urine drug testing to verify compliance with treatment, identify undisclosed drug use or abuse, or evaluate aberrant* behavior is considered medically necessary up to 24 times per year, beginning at the start of treatment, as part of a routine monitoring program for individuals who are:

 *Aberrant behavior includes, but is not limited to, lost prescriptions, repeated requests for early refills, prescriptions from multiple providers, unauthorized dose escalation, and apparent intoxication.